GBerrow/MS1/README.md

 ## Client Goals

-The primary goal of this website is to serve as an online portfolio that effectively showcases my skills, experience, and projects.
-The site aims to achieve the following objectives:
+The primary objective of this portfolio is to provide a detailed and professional overview of my skills, experience, and achievements.
+By addressing the following goals, the website ensures that it meets the needs of potential employers, clients, and collaborators:

 **Showcase Professional Experience**:
    - Highlight my background in front-end development, education, and relevant work experience to demonstrate my expertise and competence in the field.